APHarrington/apharrington.github.io/about.md

 ---

 ## AP.
 Harrington
-SMU | COX MBA Gradutate Student by Day; Writer, Wife & Aspiring Chef by Night.
+SMU | COX MBA Gradutate Student by Day; Writer, Reader, Wife & Aspiring Chef by Night.
 The rest you can find out in my blog.